FelipeJulio/AuroraOfIvalice/AuroraOfIvalice/README.md

 ### Is it compatible with all mods?
 - Compatibility with all mods isn't guaranteed.
 However, it works well with most of Xeavin's mods.

-### What are the future plans?
-- Improved refinement of current presets.
-- Additional presets for specific regions (sets of maps).
-- Exposing the time (day, evening, night) for use in other mods, such as stronger monsters at night.
-- Exploring texture or global lighting adjustments to enhance visuals further.

 ### Have you ever worked with .lua or modding games before?
 - No, this is my first time both modding games and using the Lua language.

+### What are the next updates?
+- Enhance and refine presets to be naturally darker
+- Create presets for each region (set of maps) so that everything looks more natural

+### What are the future plans?
+- Exposing the time and cycle percent (day, evening, night) for use in other mods, such as stronger monsters during nighttime periods.
+- Study how to work with textures and global lighting to further enhance visuals.

 ---